 Overseas expansion forced America to confront conflicting sides of its collective personality — one championing self-determination, the right of people to rule themselves — rooted in its own emancipation from British rule in the late 18th century; the other based on its own sense of mission to spread its way of life and need for economic growth.

 Nineteenth-century expansion played out under the ideological cloak of Manifest Destiny, the belief that God destined white Protestants to dominate inferior Indians, Mexicans, and Asians.
 Senator and historian Albert Beveridge said, “God has marked the American people as His chosen nation to finally lead in the regeneration of the world.
 This is the divine mission of America, and it holds for us all the profit, all the glory, all the happiness possible to man.”
 His message echoed a sense of mission and prerogative that traced back to 17th-century Puritans, and one that resonates among some today as a component of American Exceptionalism, though that idea means different things to different people.
-While religious nationalism might sound chauvinistic by today’s standards, keep in mind that most powerful empires have believed that God liked them better than others.
+While religious nationalism is chauvinistic by today’s standards, keep in mind that most powerful empires have believed that God liked them better than others.
 That’s how Rome saw itself in antiquity and how imperial Japan and Germany viewed expansion in the 1930s.
 Fifteenth-century Catholic Iberians proclaimed their right to conquer everyone on Earth not ruled by a Christian sovereign in the Discovery Doctrine.
 Similar notions held true for the more restrained United States in the 19th century.
 Manifest Destiny is most famously associated with America’s spread across the American frontier, but the same hopes and ambitions projected simultaneously across the Pacific Ocean.
 Senator Beveridge’s comments came during America’s Philippines conquest in 1900.

 Hawaii